subsquid-labs/hyperliquid-drip-trade-example/README.md

 ## What's happening

-This project demos how to index data from Hyperliquid blockchain using Subsquid.
+This project demos how to index data from Hyperliquid blockchain using SQD.
 Specifically, it tracks NFT trading activities from the Drip.trade marketplace, including:

 - `ItemSold` events: When NFTs are sold directly through listings
 - `BidAccepted` events: When bids for NFTs are accepted by sellers